tarlen5/GRCSim/README.md

   - `QDLIB=/usr/local/lib` (or wherever the file `libqd.so` is located after install)
   - `QDINC=/usr/local/include` (or wherever the file `qd/dd_real.h` is located after install)

-~~2.
-The cern ROOT library, which can be obtained here: http://root.cern.ch/drupal/content/downloading-root.
-As of 18 Oct 2023, installing the most recent version of ROOT (6.28.06).~~
 2. The HDF5 library for storing data, which can be installed on most operating systems easily.